brftherese/ircAndroid/README.md

 - Highlight detection with quiet hours, mute controls, and local notifications (Android 13+ runtime permission aware)
 - Rich link previews for HTTP/HTTPS URLs using a safe, size-limited client-side fetcher inspired by The Lounge preview plugin
 - Multiple saved network profiles so you can jump between servers/accounts without retyping credentials
+- Room-powered scrollback cache that restores the most recent 30 days / 5k events per buffer instantly on launch and survives process restarts
 - Contextual moderation menus: long-press members or chat messages to op/deop/voice/kick/ban when your channel mode allows it
 - Per-channel search, message history, day dividers, and “new messages” markers
 - Persistent settings via DataStore plus optional compact layout and adjustable font scaling